 The Intel Server Manager administrator console is accessed through a web browser, either on the same computer as the console or from another computer.
-To access the console, a user must log in to the OS with root privileges.
+To access the console, a user must log in to the OS with administrator or power user rights.
+(The user must be a member of the Windows Administrators or Power Users groups.)
+Users with power user rights have restricted administrator rights within Intel Server Manager.
 (See User rights for more information about user groups and rights to Intel Server Manager.)